badsectorlabs/ludus/docs/docs/networking.md

       protocol: tcp
       ports: "8080:8088"
       action: ACCEPT
+    - name: Block all traffic from a specific WG client to a vlan
+      vlan_src: wireguard
+      ip_last_octet_src: 12
+      vlan_dst: 20
+      protocol: all
+      ports: all
+      action: REJECT
+    - name: Block tcp traffic from a specific WG clients to a vlan
+      vlan_src: wireguard
+      ip_last_octet_src: 12-15
+      vlan_dst: 30
+      protocol: tcp
+      ports: all
+      action: REJECT
+    - name: Block all traffic from a specific IP to any wireguard client
+      vlan_src: 10
+      ip_last_octet_src: 11
+      vlan_dst: wireguard
+      protocol: all
+      ports: all
+      action: REJECT
 ```

 See more details about the range config schema (which includes the network object) [here](./configuration).